Flemish Legion: VNV and nationalist collaboration in Flanders

 There were several political parties in Belgium at the time of the German invasion in May 1940 that were broadly sympathetic to the authoritarian and anti-democratic ideals represented by Nazi Germany.
 In Flanders, the largest and most important of these groups was the Flemish National League (Vlaamsch Nationaal Verbond, or VNV).
-The VNV was the successor of the Flemish Movement which had originated as a response to the perceived marginalisation of the Dutch language in Belgium during the 19th century.
+The VNV was the successor of the Flemish Movement which had originated as a response to the marginalisation of the Dutch language in Belgium during the 19th century.
 It became increasingly radical during and after World War I. VNV's ideology was framed in opposition to the Belgian state, calling for Flanders to form part of an racially defined "Greater Netherlands" (dietsland) by fusing with the Netherlands.
 It was also influenced by Catholicism and anti-communism but was initially distrustful of Nazi ideology which was seen as anti-clerical.
 Nonetheless, the VNV became increasingly influenced by fascist ideas.
 At national elections in April 1939, VNV received approximately 15 percent of the Flemish vote.

 After the Belgian Army's surrender on 28 May 1940, a Military Administration was created to govern the German-occupied Belgium.
 Hoping to expand its support in Flanders and influenced by Nazi racial ideals, it adopted the so-called Flamenpolitik which gave preferential treatment to the Flemish population over the French-speaking Walloons in areas such as the repatriation of Belgian prisoners of war.
 The VNV hoped to use German support to expand its own political influence within Flanders.
 After the start of the occupation, it shifted its ideological position to be more compatible with Nazi ideas and suspended demands for Flemish secession from Belgium.